 The investment competition that uses real money

-For 14 years, the Shares4Schools competition has been bringing Economics and Business studies to life as sixth form students invest real money into the stock market.
-Organised by The Share Centre, a leading retail stockbroker, each team competing in the competition starts with an investment pot of £2,000 to invest into the stock market (up £1,250 of which is contributed by The Share Centre), with the aim of achieving the greatest profit over the period October to May.
-Unlike other investment competitions, Shares4Schools allows students to invest real money into real stocks.
+Since 2003, the Shares4Schools competition has been bringing Economics and Business studies to life as sixth form students invest real money into the stock market.
+Organised by The Share Centre, a leading retail stockbroker, each team competing in the competition starts with an investment pot of £2,000 to invest into the stock market (£1,000 of which is contributed by The Share Centre), with the aim of achieving the greatest profit over the period October to June.
+Unlike other investment competitions, Shares4Schools allows students to invest real money into real stocks and shares.

 How much does the school need to invest?

 The school puts in an initial stake of £1,000.
 This is matched with £1,000 by The Share Centre to create an investment pot of £2,000.

 At the end of the competition the shares are sold and The Share Centre reclaims its £1,000.
 The remaining portfolio value, including any profit, is returned to the school.